docker/docs/engine/swarm/services.md

 > **Note**: If [content trust](/engine/security/trust/content_trust.md) is
 > enabled, the client actually resolves the image's tag to a digest before
-> contacting the swarm manager, in order to verify that the image is signed.
+> contacting the swarm manager, to verify that the image is signed.
 > Thus, if you use content trust, the swarm manager receives the request
 > pre-resolved.
 In this case, if the client cannot resolve the image to a
 > digest, the request fails.